nir20ane/python-interview-concepts/README.md

 # Unpacking
 # enumerate()
   * loop over an array and we needed to access both the index and the element at that index
-  * eturns a tuple of the index and the element at that index
+  * returns a tuple of the index and the element at that index

 # zip()
   * zip() function takes multiple lists as arguments and returns an iterator of tuples